irmen/Pyro4/docs/source/servercode.rst

 Creating a Pyro class and using the Pyro4 decorators
 ====================================================

-**What is exposed by default, and the REQUIRE_EXPOSE config item**

-@todo CHANGE THIS TO THE NEW BEHAVIOR
+In the spirit of being secure by default, Pyro doesn't allow remote access to anything of your class unless explicitly told to do so.
+It will never allow remote access to private methods and attributes.

-Pyro's default behavior is to expose *all* methods of your class (unless they are private, which means the name is starting with a single or double underscore -- with an exception of the special 'dunder' names with double underscores such as ``__len__``).
+(where private means that the name is starting with a single or double underscore, with an exception of the special 'dunder' names with double underscores such as ``__len__``)
-You don't have to do anything to your server side code to make it available to remote calls, apart from registering the class with a Pyro daemon ofcourse.
-This is for backward compatibility and ease-of-use reasons.

-If you don't like this (maybe security reasons) or simply want to expose only a part of your class to the remote world, you can tell Pyro to *require* the explicit use of the ``@expose`` decorator (described below) on the items that you want to make available for remote access.
-If something doesn't have the decorator, it is not remotely accessible.
-This behavior can be chosen by setting the ``REQUIRE_EXPOSE`` config item to ``True``.
-It is set to ``False`` by default, because of backwards compatibility reasons.

-**the @expose decorator: exposing classes, methods and attributes for remote access**
+Exposing classes, methods and properties is done using the ``@Pyro4.expose`` decorator.

-The ``@Pyro4.expose`` decorator lets you mark the following items to be available for remote access:
+It lets you mark the following items to be available for remote access:

 - methods (including classmethod and staticmethod.
 You cannot expose a private method, i.e. name starting with underscore).
 You *can* expose a 'dunder' method with double underscore such as ``__len__``.
 There is a list of dunder methods that will never be remoted though (because they are essential to let the Pyro proxy function correctly).
 - properties (will be available as remote attributes on the proxy)
 - classes (exposing a class has the effect of exposing every method and property of the class automatically)

-Remember that you must set the ``REQUIRE_EXPOSE`` config item to ``True`` to let all this have any effect!
-Also because it is not possible to decorate attributes on a class, it is required to provide a @property for them and decorate that with ``@expose``, if you want to provide a remotely accessible attribute.
+Because it is not possible to decorate attributes on a class, it is required to provide a @property for them and decorate that with ``@expose``, if you want to provide a remotely accessible attribute.

+Anything that isn't decorated with ``@expose`` is not remotely accessible.

 Here's a piece of example code that shows how a partially exposed Pyro class may look like::

     import Pyro4

-    Pyro4.config.REQUIRE_EXPOSE = True      # make @expose do something

     class PyroService(object):